OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 Also see spreadsheet neuron.ods, play around with it.

+There is [this Java Jupyter Notebook](./data.one.neuron.ipynb) illustrating this too.

 ###### Lab 2
 Use the top-right data (4 groups, in 4 squares)
 - 2 inputs (X1, X2)